stionic/halanews-document/docs/getting-started-customize.md

 To translate the application, simply edit the `/src/assets/i18n/[language].json` file.

-> Data in JSON format, just edit the value, never modify the key and the value of key named `"value"` if you don’t understand.
+> Data in JSON format, just edit the value, never modify the key and the value of key start with `"_"` if you don’t understand.

 ![](assets/customize-multiple-languages-translate.png)